TheWizardSheep/longest_path_452f25/approx_solution_2/README.txt

 `python approx_solution.py [-t <TIME:int>] [-p <THREAD_CT:int>] [-v|--verbose]`
 If the program is interrupted by SIGINT, it will promptly terminate and output the best answer seen at that point.
 Otherwise, it will terminate after the input time.

+Running all of the test cases in the testing directory is a simple as running `test_cases/run_test_cases.sh`.
+The runner forwards command-line-args to the solver, as well as SIGINTs to allow for anytime behavior for select tests.